 The Eiffel Tower was built for the 1889 Paris World’s Fair, which coincided with the 100th anniversary of the French Revolution.
 For such an occasion, a pompous new building at the heart of Paris had to be built.

 So Gustave Eiffel thought, why not build a building that would be the highest in the world at the time?
 Today, the tower shapes the image of the city.
-But about 130 years ago, only a few Parisians could agree with the plan that a huge power pole would now disfigure the city of love.
+But it is a lesser known Eiffel tower Factthatabout 130 years ago, only a few Parisians could agree with the plan that a huge power pole would now disfigure the city of love.

-Here are a few lesser-known facts about the Eiffel Tower that not a lot of people know about.
+Here are a few lesser known Eiffel Tower facts that are not everyday facts.

 The artistic elite of France protested strongly against the project of the Eiffel Tower.
 Writers, painters, sculptors, architects and passionate lovers of Paris, protested with all strength and outrage, against the construction of the useless and monstrous Eiffel Tower in the heart of our capital.